Housing in Washington, D.C.

 Housing in Washington, D.C., encompasses a variety of shelter types: apartments, single family homes, condominiums, co-ops, and apartments considered public housing.
-Washington, D.C., is considered one of the most expensive cities in which to live in the United States — in 2019, it was ranked in the top 10 of American cities with the most expensive homes.
+Washington, D.C., is considered one of the most expensive cities in which to live in the United States—in 2019, it was ranked in the top 10 of American cities with the most expensive homes.

 History

 The oldest residential house in Washington, D.C., was built in 1754, and originally located in Danvers, Massachusetts.
 The home was dismantled, shipped to D.C. by railcar and reconstructed in the Kalorama neighborhood.

-Residential homes throughout the city were built in a variety of architectural styles, including Federal, Victorian, Tudor revival, Beaux Arts, Arts and Crafts, Bungalow, Colonial, and contemporary.
+Residential homes throughout the city were built in a variety of architectural styles, including Georgian, Federal, Victorian, Tudor Revival, Beaux-Arts, Arts and Crafts, Bungalow, Colonial, and contemporary.